Ocece77/Ocece77/README.md

 - 📚 I'm a French CS student !
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python , javascript, c# and java
+- 🌱 I’m currently learning python for ML